voidcosmos/npkill/.github/CONTRIBUTING.md

 2. Then, open an issue explaining what you want to incorporate, and the files that you think you will need to modify a priori.

-3. Wait for the community to give a opinion, and for some member to approve your proposal (a decision that will be taken into the community and future plans).
+3. Wait for the community to give an opinion, and for some member to approve your proposal (a decision that will be taken into the community and future plans).

 Yay!
 Green light to work!